-- Open the Channel Builder and create a new channel by selecting Advanced Experience.
+- Open the Experience Builder and create a new Experience by selecting Advanced Experience.

 - Select the Atom template and click Create.

 - The Experience Builder will open.
 You'll see two tabs: Navigation and Design.

 Navigation: Here's where you create the nodes, change their colors or icons, and link to your content.

 Design: Here's where you can change the look & feel of the Atom template.

 - Start with creating your nodes in the Navigation Layout window.
 Click the + icon and give your node a logical name.

 - When creating your node, you'll notice a second Node Configuration window appears.
 Here, you can change the background color of the icon, and upload your custom (transparent) .png file.
 The node color will change depending on the node the user visits.
 For best results, upload a .png file of 100x100px.